qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 would just confuse the parser: the code appears to be declaring a method called `concat_id` and assigning a value to it.

-Note: when using `replace` inside `unroll` one should generally include curly braces (i.e. `replace (...) {...}`) so that there are two sets of braces in total.
+**Note**: when using `replace` inside `unroll` one should generally include curly braces (i.e. `replace (...) {...}`) so that there are two sets of braces in total.
 The reason is that when `unroll` is done, the outer braces disappear, which means that if you didn't use braces with `replace`, your `replace` command applies to the _entire_ rest of the block instead of the small bit of code you intended.

 ### Automagic field generation ###